Oldman10000/workout_buddy/README.md

 Provide exercise instructions using video | 3 | 1
 Add scaling difficulty settings | 4 | 3
 Provide users with positive feedback | 3 | 4
-Allow user to add custom exercises on their individual workout | 4 | 4 Create login feature for user profile | 4 | 1
+Have a large range of exercises baked into the site | 4 | 2 Allow user to add custom exercises on their individual workout | 4 | 4 Create login feature for user profile | 4 | 1
 Allow workouts to be stored locally on user browsers | 5 | 5